Valder077/deskmate/JOURNAL.md

 (timer photo)

 # 25 July
-Had to make some final refinements to the
+Had to make some final refinements to the CAD to make it a bit more polished and had to update a lot of files in my repo and update my journal because i forgot again lol.